normallite1/java/README.md

-# java This is a walkthrough of training sessions, nothing special, just the basics
+This is a walkthrough of training sessions, nothing special, just the basics.